anotak/doombuilderx/README.md

 Doom Builder X is licensed under the GPL3 License - see the [LICENSE](LICENSE) file for details.
 Individual components like the nodebuilders and ACS compilers have their own licenses.
-WadScript plugin is MIT license.
+WadScript/DBXLua plugin is MIT license.

 ## Acknowledgments